This article was originally published in April 2020 and has since been updated to reflect the latest developments in HIV research.

 Back in 2008, Timothy Ray Brown was the first person to be cured of HIV.
-Known as the ‘Berlin patient,’ he received two bone marrow transplants from a donor who was naturally resistant to HIV to treat his leukemia.
+Known as the “Berlin patient”, Brown received two bone marrow transplants from a donor who was naturally resistant to HIV to treat his leukemia.
 He remained off antiretroviral therapy until his death in 2020.

 When the case was announced, the medical world went nuts.
 Had we finally achieved an HIV cure?

-Unfortunately, the answer remains ‘not yet.’
-Since then only two other people have been reported to remain off antiretroviral therapy thanks to a similar transplant.
+Unfortunately, the answer remains not yet.
+Since then only four other people have been reported to remain off antiretroviral therapy thanks to a similar transplant.
 However, bone marrow transplants carry very high risks for HIV-positive patients, and HIV-resistant donors are rare.

 These cases have been an inspiration for researchers to find better alternatives against HIV.
 In recent times, one of the main accomplishments has been the approval of long-lasting antiretroviral treatments that are taken every one or two months instead of daily.

-There are multiple promising approaches currently in research and development to achieve a functional cure — one that leaves people living with HIV healthy and medication-free without necessarily wiping the virus completely.
+There are multiple promising approaches currently in research and development to diagnose HIV and to achieve a functional cure — one that leaves people living with HIV healthy and medication-free without necessarily wiping the virus completely.

 Shock and kill

-An approach that is becoming popular in the fight against HIV also goes after the reservoir of HIV viruses that ‘hide’ inactive within our cells.
-The ‘shock and kill’ or ‘kick and kill’ approach uses agents that activate or ‘kick’ the dormant HIV reservoir, making it possible for standard antiretroviral therapy to ‘kill’ these viruses.
+An approach that is becoming popular in the fight against HIV also goes after the reservoir of HIV viruses that “hide” inactive within our cells.
+The shock and kill or kick and kill approach uses agents that activate or “kick” the dormant HIV reservoir, making it possible for standard antiretroviral therapy to then “kill” the viruses.

 In Norway, Bionor is testing three different strategies that could be combined to achieve a functional HIV cure.
 The company is developing an antibody vaccine that blocks the replication of the virus, a T cell vaccine that kills the viral reservoir, and a peptide drug candidate that interferes with the ability of the HIV virus to enter human cells.